Liz Tells Frank What Happened In “The Expendables”

 So, sure I wish that there was less murdering of faceless minorities.
 But beyond that, there’s really not too much to complain about.
 Expendables 2, coming soon!
 With bonus Chuck Norris and Jean-Claude Van Damme!
 I will be there.
 I might be the only girl in that theater, but I will be there.

-Posted on September 13, 2011, in Movies and tagged don't trust eric roberts, jason statham, jet li, sekrit boyfriend, sylvester stallone, the expendables, unnecessary rape.
+Posted on September 13, 2011, in All the Spoilers, Movies and tagged don't trust eric roberts, jason statham, jet li, sekrit boyfriend, sylvester stallone, the expendables, unnecessary rape.
 Bookmark the permalink.
 3 Comments.